Thierry Siquet: RE Bertrix

 On 17 March 2009, Siquet was appointed manager of Belgian Fourth Division club Royale Entente Bertrigeoise (RE Bertrix).
 Siquet won promotion to the Belgian Third Division in his first season with the club.
-In the 2010/11 season, he finished third with the club in the Belgian Third Division B, but because Bertrix hadnøt applied for a license for the Belgian Second Division, they was forces to stay in the third division for another season.
+In the 2010–11 season, he finished third with the club in the Belgian Third Division B, but because Bertrix hadnøt applied for a license for the Belgian Second Division, they were forced to stay in the third division for another season.

-After that, things didn't go as well for Siquet and Bertrix: in the 2011/12 season, the club could only narrowly avoid the final round for relegation, and in the following season ended with a relegation to the fourth division.
+After that, things did not go as well for Siquet and Bertrix: in the 2011–12 season, the club could only narrowly avoid the final round for relegation, and in the following season ended with a relegation to the fourth division.
 Siquet and Bertrix then separated in April 2013.

-National Team and Virton
+National team and Virton

-Siquet started working as a youth coach at the KBVB in 2012, where he coached Belgium U-15 national team until 2014.
+Siquet started working as a youth coach at the KBVB in 2012, where he coached the Belgium U15 national team until 2014.
 In 2014, he was promoted to manager of the U16 national team.
-From 2015 to 2020 he was the manager of Belgium -17.
+From 2015 to 2020 he was the manager of Belgium U17.

 In May 2013, Siquet also became the technical director of Virton's youth academy.

-When Johan Walem became national coach of Cyprus in March 2020, Siquet was appointed manager for Belgium's U-18 national team.
+When Johan Walem became national coach of Cyprus in March 2020, Siquet was appointed manager for Belgium's U18 national team.